 “It means that she’s tired of my old things in the basement.
-Which means,” I continue, releasing his hand to pick up a box by my feet, “that I get all of my stuff back.”
+Which means,” I continue, releasing his hand to pick up a box, “that I get all of my stuff back.”

 The caterpillar curls again.
 “All of your stuff fit in that box?”

 I shift, suddenly uncomfortable.
-“All of the important stuff.”
+“All the important stuff.”
 My voice is soft, unable to garner any volume from the dry recesses of my mouth.
 I swallow.
 “Look.
-I know revival concerts don’t always go so well, so I thought—”
+I know revival concerts don’t always go so well, so I thought –”

 “Oh, please.”
-He’s not the only one that can roll his eyes.
+He’s not the only one who can roll his eyes.
 “I didn’t hit my woodsy streak until college.
 This is stuff from high school.”